EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 7.5 Avoid using cookie data for a security-related decision.   (**This rule will take effect in R1.0**) **Notice**: Attackers can easily modify cookies, within the browser or by implementing the client-side code outside of the browser.
 Attackers can bypass protection mechanisms such as authorization and authentication by modifying the cookie to contain an expected value.

+Test steps：
+1. Try to login to the system without deleting or clearing the cookies.
+2. Make sure cookie is no way involved in authentication process, that is the whole authentication is carried out with Password or other valid authentic mechanism.